 The output shows that the frequency of the propagations across the domain is the same as the stimulus, and no high level oscillatory components are present.
 The time domain behaviour of the simulation appears to show sensible propagation delay between measurement points, with decay that would suggest the simulation is convergent.
 Using the inbuilt code profiler tools in Matlab, was possible to analyse the performance of the FDTD method and determine where the speed was restricted.
-The figure below shows the speed of the lines of code in the solving function.
+Figure XX shows the speed of the lines of code in the solving function.
 The slowest parts of the solving method are the parts where the differentiation is occurring, where the system is having to perform multiple memory accesses to separate large matrices.
 Managing or reducing these accesses may help speed up solving performance.